wp-plugins/demographic-data-in-google-analytics/readme.txt

 == Installation ==
 This section describes how to install the plugin:

-1. Upload the 'DGA.zip' file to the `/wp-content/plugins/` directory.
+1. Upload the 'demographic-data-in-google-analytics.zip' file to the `/wp-content/plugins/` directory.
-2. Unzip the 'DGA.zip' which will create the folder to the directory `/wp-content/plugins/DGA`
+2. Unzip the 'demographic-data-in-google-analytics.zip' which will create the folder to the directory `/wp-content/plugins/DGA`
 3. Activate the plugin through the 'Plugins' menu in WordPress
 4. Configure the plugin through 'DGA (UserReport)' submenu in the the 'Settings' section of the Wordpress administrator menu
 5. Add your UserReport code snippet